Blog about diving in Burma and Thailand

 On this trip, we had 2 advanced open water students and a majority of young divers, many who experienced night diving for the first time during this trip.
 We are happy to report they both graduated with honors and everyone loved night diving!

-When jumping in the water on the morning of our very first dive of the trip, our first group spotted a turtle swimming at a very shallow depth of 3 to 4 meters and decided to follow it for a little while.
-It proved to be a great idea as behind the turtle, they discovered 3 black tip reef sharks circling around the reef.
+When jumping in the water on the morning of our very first dive of the trip, the first group spotted a turtle swimming at a very shallow depth of 3 to 4 meters and decided to follow it for a little while.
+It proved to be a great idea as behind the turtle, they discovered 3 baby black tip reef sharks circling around the reef.
 Later on during the same dive, another group spotted an eagle ray passing by.
 What a fantastic way to start our journey!

 During the rest of the day, Surin made for incredibly lovely dives, with some coral dives mixed with a drift and muck dive, all the group saw blue spotted sting rays sleeping in the sand, some cuttlefish were spotted, a juvenile pipefish, and even a hump head parrot fish!!